 - 1. Each container of conditioned seed must be labeled with the variety, the year produced, field number, and the specific lot designation. - 2.
-When seed is sized each container must further be labeled with the grade size designation. - Labeling information can be imprinted on the container or on a lot tag which is attached to the seed container. - 4.
+When seed is sized each container must further be labeled with the grade size designation. - 3.
+Labeling information can be imprinted on the container or on a lot tag which is attached to the seed container. - 4.
 Seed that is not properly identified will not be sampled for certification seed testing. - D. Certification Tags.
-Seed which qualifies for certification can be labeled with Association certification tags.
+Seed which qualifies for certification can be labeled with Association certification tags or a Bulk Seed Sales Certificate.
 Tags on seed which fails to meet seed certification standards must be removed and returned to the Association.
-The minimum information required on a certification tag is: agency name, lot number, variety name and kind and class of certified seed.
+The minimum information required on a certification tag or a bulk seed sales certificate is: agency name, lot number, variety name and kind and class of certified seed.
 Tags must be attached to containers in a manner that prevents removal and reattachment without tampering being obvious.